The Best Blenders, According to Our Test Kitchen

 A good blender is an invaluable kitchen tool, allowing you to make lump-free smoothies, silky soups, fluffy hummus, salsa and even muffins.
 There are many types of blenders, including standard blenders, powerful high-speed blenders like the Vitamix, compact ones designed to make single-serve smoothies, and immersion blenders that allow you to puree soups and other foods right in their cooking vessel.
+To help you find the right blender for your needs, we've pulled together a list of the best blenders.

 No matter what type of blender you buy, EatingWell test kitchen manager Breana Killeen says to look for one that has a strong motor that can handle crushing ice, as well as multiple functions for low to high speed.
 Also seek out one that blends evenly (so there aren't big chunks left), with a leakproof lid and a blender jar that can go in the dishwasher (i.e., it isn't too tall).